ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 ]
 ```

-When the init or start value of an array variable is defined as a [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl) array,
+When the `init` or `start` value of an array variable is defined as a [StaticArrays.jl `StaticArray`](https://github.com/JuliaArrays/StaticArrays.jl),
-then the value of this array remains to be a StaticArrays variable also in the generated code.
+then the value of this array variable will be `StaticArray` in the generated code.
 The benefit is that array operations are more efficient:

 ```julia